 However, thanks to algorithm updates like Panda, search engine bots are intelligent enough to see through this shortcut.
 Google’s distaste for keyword stuffing comes from the clear attempt at manipulating relevancy algorithms.

-Using keywords naturally throughout your content will not only give your users a pleasant experience, it will also help you avoid major penalties.
+Using keywords naturally throughout your content will not only give your users a pleasant experience, but it will also help you avoid major penalties.

 Paying for Links